Justia Lawyer Rating

 Wright was housed at the Federal Correctional Institution (“FCI”) in Danbury, Connecticut and was projected to be released in June 2029.

-In September 2020, after serving just over four years of the sentence filed a motion for compassionate release under 18 U.S.C. § 3582(c)(1)(A)(i), pursuant to the First Step Act of 2018.
+In September 2020, after serving just over four years of the sentence, Wright filed a motion for compassionate release under 18 U.S.C. § 3582(c)(1)(A)(i), pursuant to the First Step Act of 2018.
 He requested a reduced sentence to time served, or in the alternative, modify his sentence to home confinement.
 He argued that his medical condition made him particularly vulnerable to COVID-19.

 In his motion, which was denied by the U.S. District Court and then appealed to the U.S. Ninth Circuit Court of Appeals in Pasadena, Wright failed to discuss why home confinement was appropriate and there was no suggestion of any conditions for home confinement to protect the public and prevent Wright from reoffending, or even why such conditions would amount to just punishment in this case.